mspnp/iaas-landing-zone-baseline/05-aad.md

    echo AADOBJECTID_PRINCIPAL_COMPUTEADMIN_IAAS_BASELINE: $AADOBJECTID_PRINCIPAL_COMPUTEADMIN_IAAS_BASELINE
    ```

-   If you want to create a new one instead, and have the permissions to do so, you can use the following command:
+   If you want to create a new one instead, and have the permissions to do so, you can use the following commands:

    ```bash
    export COMPUTEADMIN_TYPE_IAAS_BASELINE="Group"